Controlled Sports Act - commencing 11 October

 - compliance and enforcement initiatives (e.g. inspectorate functions).

-The table below outlines the differences between the current model and the proposed changes for the Controlled Sports Bill 2018:
+The table below outlines the differences between the current model and the changes to be implemented under the Controlled Sports Act 2019:

 PROPOSED MODEL – CONTROLLED SPORTS BILL